ColtonKinstley/coltonkinstley.github.io/_posts/2018-07-03-corollaries.md

   - "[Roher94] D. Rohrer, <em>More Thought Provokers</em>, Key Curriculum Press, 1994"
 ---

 In mathematical writing a corollary is a result that follows easily from a larger theorem.
 In particular this result would not be seen as major or difficult but would rather be considered a natural application of a previous theorem.
-I named this blog <em>Corollaries</em> because that is precisely what I hope to catalog here; neat and short tidbits of mathematics, corollaries.
+I named this blog <em>Corollaries</em> because that is precisely what I hope to catalog here; neat and short tidbits of mathematics—corollaries.

 ### Corollaries may be small...